AdamBrodzinski/RedScript/readme.md

 RedScript was created to provide a better syntax for AMD modules and to provide a few aliases to make things a bit nicer to work with.

-It was also created as a side project to learn more about Node, NPM Modules and to learn Regular Expressions.
+It was also created as a side project to learn more about Node, NPM Modules and Regular Expressions.
 In the future I would also like to add a lexer/parser to implement more advanced features (feel free to fork!).

 I would also like to let JavaScript's prototype goodness shine through by adding